Orillusion/orillusion-web/docs/guide/getting_start/install.md

 </script>
 ```

 Note that we use the `<script type="module">` label, which allows us to use modular syntax like `import` and `export` directly in the browser.
-Of course with the `vite` or `webpack` front-end build tools, we can also import `CDN` links directly into our code for development.
+And with the `vite` or `webpack` front-end build tools, we can import `CDN` links directly into our code for development.
 ```ts
 import { Engine3D, Camera3D } from "https://cdn.orillusion.com/orillusion.es.js"
 ```